syerramilli/lvgp-bayes/README.md

 LVGP-Bayes is a Python library for estimating Latent variable Gaussian process (LVGP) models through fully Bayesian inference.
 This respository contains code to run the experiments in the paper [Fully Bayesian inference for latent variable Gaussian process models](https://arxiv.org/abs/2211.02218).

+For reproducing the experiments, refer to the each subdirectory in the `tests/` folder.

+**Note:** The code is under an Academic and Non-Commerical Research use license.

 ## Installation

 ```